Fiduciary: Possible relationships

 If fiduciary relationships are to arise between employers and employees, it is necessary to ascertain that the employee has placed himself in a position where he must act solely in the interests of his employer.
 In the case of Canadian Aero Service Ltd v O'Malley, it was held that a senior employee is much more likely to be found to owe fiduciary duties towards his employer.

-A protector of a trust may owe fiduciary duties to the beneficiaries, although there is no case law establishing this to be the case.

 In 2015, the United States Department of Labor issued a proposed rule that if finalized would extend the fiduciary duty relationship to investment advisors and some brokers including insurance brokers.
-In 2017, the Trump Administration planned to order a 180-delay of implementation of the rule, sometimes known as the 'fiduciary rule'.
+In 2017, the first Trump administration planned to order a 180-delay of implementation of the rule, sometimes known as the 'fiduciary rule'.
 The rule would require "brokers offering retirement investment advice to put their clients' interest first".
-The Trump Administration later rescinded the fiduciary rule on July 20, 2018.
+The Trump administration later rescinded the fiduciary rule on July 20, 2018.
 Prior to its repeal, the rule was also dealt blows by the US Fifth Circuit Court of Appeals in March and June 2018.

-Example
+Examples

 For example, two members, X and Y, of a band currently under contract with one another (or with some other tangible, existing relationship that creates a legal duty) record songs together.
 Let us imagine it is a serious, successful band and that a court would declare that the two members are equal partners in a business.
 One day, X takes some demos made cooperatively by the duo to a recording label, where an executive expresses interest.
 X pretends it is all his work and receives an exclusive contract and $50,000.
 Y is unaware of the encounter until reading it in the paper the next week.

 This situation represents a conflict of interest and duty.
 Both X and Y hold fiduciary duties to each other, which means they must subdue their own interests in favor of the duo's collective interest.
 By signing an individual contract and taking all the money, X has put personal interest above the fiduciary duty.
 Therefore, a court will find that X has breached his fiduciary duty.
 The judicial remedy here will be that X holds both the contract and the money in a constructive trust for the duo.
 Note, X will not be punished or totally denied of the benefit; both X and Y will receive a half share in the contract and the money.

+When T. Boone Pickens's Mesa Petroleum attempted to take over Cities Service in 1982, Cities Service attempted to take over the smaller Mesa instead.
+Pickens was friends with Alan Habacht of Weiss, Peck & Greer, who supported Mesa's attempt.
+Fiduciary duty, however, required Habacht to seek the maximum possible return on the investment he managed by offering Weiss's Mesa shares to Cities's tender offer.